 On February 3, 2015, Governor Baker exercised his 9C Authority to address a projected \$765 million shortfall in the Commonwealth's fiscal year 2015 budget, by proposing legislation to make certain budgetary reductions.
 The final bill, which was signed by the Governor on February 13, 2015, reduced the University's fiscal year 2015 base appropriation of \$519.0 million by approximately \$7.8 million to \$511.2 million.
-The University anticipates absorbing these reductions into its operations for fiscal year 2015.
-This amount does not include the University's fiscal year 2015 request for an additional \$13.1 million to address collective bargaining costs, as described below, which is still pending.
+The University absorbed these reductions into its operations for fiscal year 2015.
+The University requested funding to account for the first year of collective bargaining increases with parameters set by the Administration with a total first year cost of \$13.1 million.
+Supplemental funding was supported in Chapter 10 of the Acts of 2015 for \$2.2 million of the total need.